The Oracle TRUNC()

 TRUNC()

-function truncated the date.
-Because we did not pass the format argument, theTRUNC()
+function truncates the date.
+Since we do not pass the format argument, theTRUNC()

-function uses the default value that truncates the date to midnight. - Third, the
+function uses the default value that truncates the date to midnight. - Third, use the

 TO_CHAR()